Nobella-Nyarari-Ejiofor/challenge/README.md

     Applications for Spark streaming take in data from Kafka topics Vand W, X and Y, analyze it in real-time and then publish the findings back to topics P and Q, R and S respectively.<br>
     Data from Kafka topics P, Q, R  and Scan then be consumed by downstream applications or systems for additional processing or reporting.
 4. To make sure the NiFi and Spark Streaming workflows are operating properly, Airflow would keep an eye on them.
-In the event that the pipeline fails, Airflow will attempt an unsuccessful The data can then be stored into a data lake ie Amazon S3, or a warehouse ie Amazon Redshift and more insights and analytics can be derived.
-For example, using Amazon Athena and Amazon Quicksight to query and visualize data respectively.
-The data can also be stored in a NoSQL database and can be queried from there.
+In the event that the pipeline fails, Airflow will attempt an unsuccessful to retry the failed tasks a specified number of times.
+If the tasks finally fails, Airflow will alert the related parties.

 ## Setting up a CI/CD Pipeline
 ### 1. How I would go about it